joshvadharnish-lgtm/BLENDED_LEARNING/README.md

 ## Algorithm
 1. Load Dataset
     Import required libraries and read the car price dataset.
 2. Preprocess Data
     Handle missing values, encode categorical data, and separate features and target variable.
-3.
-Split Data
+3. Split Data
     Divide the dataset into training and testing sets.
 4. Train Model
     Create and fit the Linear Regression model using training data.
 5.Predict & Evaluate
     Predict car prices and evaluate using MSE, RMSE, and R² score.
-6.
-Test Assumptions
+6.Test Assumptions
     Verify linearity, normality, homoscedasticity, and independence using residual plots.

 ## Program:
 ```